-The measure was reviewed by the SMP, which rated reliability, validity, and composite quality construct as moderate.
-The measure was not pulled for discussion during the March 2021 meeting.
-The SMP did not have any substantial concerns regarding the scientific acceptability of this measure.
-The Standing Committee had no concerns regarding reliability or validity.
-The SMP subgroup members generally supported the composite construction.
-A couple of the SMP subgroup members questioned whether the additional complexity of this approach resulted in more precise measurement.
-A Standing Committee member raised a concern that sites may have a hard time translating their score to clinical gaps due to the hierarchal construct of the different complications.
+On March 30-31, 2021, the Scientific Methods Panel (SMP) reviewed the measure and did not have any substantial concerns regarding the scientific acceptability of this measure.
+The SMP rated reliability, validity, and composite quality construct as moderate.
+The Standing Committee reviewed the SMP's recommendations and had no concerns regarding reliability or validity.
+A Standing Committee member raised a concern about the composite construction and stated that sites may have a difficult time translating their score to clinical gaps due to the hierarchal construct of the different complications.
 The developer noted that it will include the individual component rates in its report to sites.
-The developer also indicated that the outcome reports have 40 detail lines including patient drill downs.
-The Standing Committee asked about how the developer makes sure the risk model remains well calibrated.
+The developer also indicated that the outcome reports have 40 detail lines, including patient drill downs.
+The Standing Committee asked about how the developer ensures the risk model remains well calibrated.
 The developer indicated that the risk model is re-estimated with each new harvest of data, which keeps it well calibrated.

 The Standing Committee had no concerns with the feasibility of the measure.
-This data is part of routine reporting into the Society of Thoracic Surgeons (STS)/ACC Transcatheter Valve Therapy (TVT) Registry as a condition of CMS coverage.
+These data are part of routine reporting into the STS/ACC TVT Registry as a condition of CMS' coverage.
 The Standing Committee had no concerns regarding use or usability.

-NQF #3610 has one related measure, NQF #3534 30-Day All-Cause Risk Standardized Mortality Odds Ratio Following Transcatheter Aortic Valve Replacement (TAVR) (ACC).
+NQF #3610 has one related measure: NQF #3534 30-Day All-Cause Risk-Standardized Mortality Odds Ratio Following Transcatheter Aortic Valve Replacement (TAVR) (ACC).
 The developer indicated the two measures are closely aligned.
-NQF #3610 is a composite measure and NQF #3534 is an outcome measure of mortality.
-A Standing Committee member inquired whether mortality would still be reported separately on the planned website as there is no harder endpoint than mortality.
-The Standing Committee member also noted that sometimes composite measures with softer endpoints end up overwhelming mortality.
+NQF #3610 is a composite measure, and NQF #3534 is an outcome measure of mortality.
+A Standing Committee member inquired whether mortality would still be reported separately on the planned website since there is no harder endpoint than mortality.
+This Standing Committee member also noted that at times, composite measures with softer endpoints end up overwhelming mortality.
 The developer indicated that the planned public reporting would only include the risk-standardized score for the overall composite.
-The developer felt that the public needed to be able to digest the data and that one score was clearer.
-The Standing Committee member further noted that from a usability standpoint, sites would need to know how they compare on components to know how to address improvements.
+The developer felt that the public needed to be able to digest the data and that one score was clearer than the other.
+The same Standing Committee member further noted that from a usability standpoint, sites would need to know how they compare on components to know how to address improvements.
 The developer clarified that the sites would see all endpoints on their outcomes report.